desaiesha/Elmo2023/README.md

-The database has three main folders: dataset, gene, pdb dataset = contains the list of genes in the database gene = contains infromation about the gene's identity and the pdb identifiers associated with that gene pdb = contains all the mutation data for each gene and mutant
+The database has three main folders: dataset, gene, pdb dataset = contains the list of genes in the database gene = contains information about the gene's identity and the pdb identifiers associated with that gene pdb = contains all the mutation data for each gene and mutant

 Make sure the gene/PDB data is saved in a PDB folder.